MarcoJanse/marcojanse.github.io/docs/about.md

 ## Introduction

 My name is Marco Janse. (he/him)
 I'm a IT professional with more than 20 years of IT-experience.
-I have a passion for operating systems, automation, monitoring, and coding.
+I have a passion for Microsoft Azure, operating systems, automation, monitoring, and coding.
 (PowerShell in particular)
-I live in a small town in the Netherlands with my amazing wife, two lovely kids and our wonderful dog.
+I live in a small town in the Netherlands with my amazing wife, two lovely kids and our sweet dog.

 ## My digital portfolio and the things I like